flowdas/cpython/Doc/howto/sockets.rst

 What happens in the web server is a bit more complex.
 First, the web server creates a "server socket"::

-   # INET, STREAMing 소켓을 만듭니다
+   # create an INET, STREAMing socket
    serversocket = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
    # bind the socket to a public host, and a well-known port
-   # 소켓을 공개 호스트와 잘 알려진 포트에 바인드 합니다
    serversocket.bind((socket.gethostname(), 80))
    # become a server socket
-   # 서버 소켓이 됩니다
    serversocket.listen(5)

 A couple things to notice: we used ``socket.gethostname()`` so that the socket